The 5 Best POS Systems for Restaurants in 2024

 You can read more about POS system costs in our complete guide.

-• Costs: the price of the system, how it compares to competitors, and whether it’s good value for money
+• Costs: The price of the system, how it compares to competitors, and whether it's good value for money.

-• User experience: whether everyday restaurant owners know and like the system, whether they’d recommend it, and what they say about it in online reviews
+• User experience: Whether everyday users know and like the system, whether they’d recommend it, and what they say about it in online reviews.

 Verdict